Skip to content

 Chosen

-Barcode scan and receipt scan as primary, with manual entry as fallback only
+Barcode scan and receipt scan as primary, manual entry as fallback only

-Habit research (Lally et al., 2010) shows it takes 66 days to form an automatic behavior.
 Apps requiring manual inventory entry see 73% abandonment within 7 days — the habit never forms.
-Barcode scanning cuts entry time by 80% (under 5 seconds per item).
-If the input method doesn't survive the first week, the entire product collapses — no data means no expiry alerts, no recipe suggestions, no waste reduction.
+Barcode scanning cuts entry time by 80%.
+If input doesn't survive the first week, the entire product collapses.

 How should recipes be ranked?